UniversitaDellaCalabria/uniCMS/docs/source/contents/developer.md

 #### Handlers

-There are cases in which it is necessary to create specialized applications, with templates and templatetags, detached from the pages configured within the CMS.
+There are cases in which it's necessary to create specialized applications, with templates and templatetags, detached from the pages configured within the CMS.
 Think, for example, to `cms.publications.handlers` which manages the pages for navigating publications (List) and opening a publication (View).